The Chapter 7 Bankruptcy Means Test is one of steps necessary to determine your eligibility to file Chapter 7 bankruptcy.

 What is the Chapter 7 Bankruptcy Means Test for?

 The Chapter 7 Bankruptcy Means Test is used to determine if you have the ability to repay your debt.

 In short, in Minnesota the Chapter 7 Bankruptcy Means Test is used to determine if your income is less than the median income for your size household in this state.

 Just because you ‘pass’ the Chapter 7 Bankruptcy Means Test does not necessarily mean you should file Chapter 7 bankruptcy.

-It is important that you make a fully informed decision when considering bankruptcy.
-Our Minnesota bankruptcy lawyers are located in four convenient locations throughout the Minneapolis and St. Paul communities, in Minneapolis, St Paul, Blaine and Brooklyn Park, and will meet with you free of charge to discuss how Chapter 7 bankruptcy can help you.
+You’ll find us in Minneapolis, St Paul, Blaine and Brooklyn Park, and we will meet with you free of charge to discuss how Chapter 7 bankruptcy can help you.